{/*

 SMS marketing targets consumers on the go, meaning that it is one of the greatest weapons to add to your arsenal during a busy holiday season.

-Prioritise Your Local Customers
+4. Prioritise Your Local Customers

-While you may be eager to capture new leads, the most effective way to breed success for your holiday campaign is to first target your existing customers.
+While you may be eager to capture new leads, the most effective way to breed success for your holiday campaign is first to target your existing customers.

 If you plan to release a new seasonal product or holiday-themed design, did you know that loyal customers are 50% more likely to invest than a new acquisition?